Secret-Key Agreement Using Physical Identifiers for Degraded and Less Noisy Authentication Channels: Proof of Corollary 1

 For the converse part, it is a bit more involved.
-We prove this part by making use of conditional entropy power inequality (EPI) \cite[Lemma II]{bergmans1974}.
-Here, $h(\cdot)$ denotes the differential entropy.
+Here, we prove this part by making use of conditional entropy power inequality (EPI) \cite[Lemma II]{bergmans1974}.
 Note that each constraint in the right-hand side of \eqref{theorem1} can be transformed as